ik5xmk/Bot-systems-check/README.md

   As a last step copy the <b>check_systems.service</b> file in <b>/lib/systemd/system</b> and edit it by setting the right paths.
 The service can then be started with the command "systemctl start check_systems.service" (use stop to stop it and status to check its operation).
 To set the service at startup of the Linux system, use the command: "systemctl enable check_systems.service" (disable to remove).

+  <b>Notice:</b> for our radio repeaters we use a VPN to access them, so every single system has its own IP.
+PING cannot pass via NAT.
+However, this solution can be easily extended to understand if there is connectivity on a high-altitude location or if a server is operating on the network side.

 David ik5xmk@gmail.com